 This experiment looks at how something we think of as being brittle and weak can actually hold a heavy load under certain conditions.
-How strong do you think an eggshell is?
+We’re going to investigate how strong an eggshell is.

 What you need: